aklevans/student-emailer/README.md

 Excel Format:
 The default column for names is B (StudentManager.DEFAULT_NAME_COLUMN = 1) and can be written as "firstname lastname" with a space or "lastname, firstname"
 The default column for emails is C (StudentManager.DEFAULT_EMAIL_COLUMN = 2) Currently there is no functionality in the GUI to change these values, though there are the methods setNameColumn() and setEmailColumn() in StudentManager that would allow for that functionality.
-If you wish to change the default format, I would recommend just changing StudentManager.DEFAULT_NAME_COLUMN and  StudentManager.DEFAULT_Name_COLUMN
+If you wish to change the default format, I would recommend just changing StudentManager.DEFAULT_NAME_COLUMN and  StudentManager.DEFAULT_EMAIL_COLUMN

 Email Settings:
 Many email servers including gmail require you to use an app specific password for programs like these.
 You can generate an app password through the account managing page of your email program.
 Host address and port can easily be found on the internet.
 For example, gmails address is smtp.gmail.com and its port is 465.